Prodaturu/Obsidian/3 - Main Notes/German/German Books/DieSeitenderWelt_KaiMeyer/Der Schimmelreiter - paragraph 1.md

 - ist mir vor reichlich einem halben Jahrhundert im Hause meiner Urgroßmutter kund geworden,
     - became known to me more than half a century ago in my great-grandmother’s house,

 - während ich, an ihrem Lehnstuhl sitzend,
-    - while I am, sitting by her armchair,
+    - while I was, sitting by her armchair,

 - mich mit dem Lesen eines in blaue Pappe eingebundenen Zeitschriftenheftes beschäftigte,
     - was occupied with reading a magazine bound in blue cardboard,